 The biggest problem with "The Sweetheart" is not that the storyline is lacking potential but the characters are so under developed that you never get involved with them.
-On top of this the production is quite basic and there is no real creativity when it comes to the style of scenes with no amazing camera work or editing to pep it up.
+On top of this the production is quite basic and there is no real creativity when it comes to the style of scenes with no creative camera work or editing to pep it up.
 In truth there are times where if the cast weren't themselves visually appealing this would be the sort of movie you end up walking away from.

-What this all boils down to is that "The Sweetheart" ended up being a hugely under whelming movie which never draws you in to the characters of the situation whilst failing to deliver anything close to creative styling to make it thrilling.
+What this all boils down to is that "The Sweetheart" ended up being a hugely under whelming movie which never draws you in to the characters or the situation whilst failing to deliver anything close to creative styling to make it thrilling.